-This has been updated in 2014 with ALOT of NEW information.
-Click here to see the update post to Cloth Diaper Safe Diaper Rash Creams!
+Updated in 2016 with A LOT of NEW information.
+Click here to see the updated post to Cloth Diaper Safe Diaper Rash Creams!

 This is an update to a post originally published in 2009.
 Over the years the original has been highly referenced and I still receive comments on it 3+ years later.